Save Extra Cost & Increase Your ROI Buy Now

 The waterfall model is also called the linear sequential model, and this model is one of the most commonly used models in SDLC.

-First, the whole development process will be divided into multiple predefined phases.
+First, the whole development process will be divided into multiple predefined phrases.
 The most important part of the waterfall model is that each phase should be completed before starting the next phase.

 And each phase has its own responsibility and duty to perform.
-Any overlap between the phases is impossible in the waterfall software development life cycle.
+Any overlap between the phases is impossible in the waterfall model.

 Which Type Of Application Development Project Is Appropriate For the Waterfall Model: